UNO-CSCI4830/StoryMode/Meeting Notes/sept.md

 Completing from requirements sheet in ascending order by 3 for tasks^^^ Discussed Stakeholders and requirements
-Debated if a web server is a stakeholder : It is not, but a game server is because it is a critical technology that involves many stakeholders
+Debated if a web server is a stakeholder: It is not, but a game server is because it is a critical technology that involves many stakeholders
 Discussing what is functional and non-functional for requirements

 Meeting date: September 30, 2025